Gauging the Gauge and Anomaly Resolution: Applications

 The curvature $F$ transforms as $F\rightarrow F + dL$ under this 2-gauge/1-form shift symmetry, which can in fact change the monopole charge if $L$ has non-trivial periods

 on the boundary 2-sphere $S^2\subset S^2\times l =\partial X'$.
 In order to absorb this ambiguity, we must force the 2-form $\Sigma$ to transform as

+{This} in essence makes the monopole charge into a gauge redundancy---different ``2-gauge sectors'' labeled by the periods of $L$ have different values of $q_m$.

 On the other hand, recall that the $U(1)$-connection $A$, as well as the gauge parameter $\lambda=\lambda_0$, are all regular on the excised 4-manifold $X'$, and hence admit an extension into the whole of $X$.
-As such $F$ --- and hence $\Sigma$ --- is invariant under a 1-gauge transformation.
+As such $F$---and hence $\Sigma$---is invariant under a 1-gauge transformation.

-Thus the anomalous $U(1)$-gauge theory achieves a mixed 0-form/1-form $U(1)_1\times U(1)$ symmetry, governed by a trivial 2-group The action $\rhd = 1$ at the group level implies $\rhd = 0$ at the algebra level, which allows us to write the transformation law (\ref{eq:ab2gau}) as
+Thus the anomalous $U(1)$-gauge theory achieves a mixed 0-form/1-form $U(1)_1\times U(1)$ symmetry, governed by a trivial 2-group {The} action $\rhd = 1$ at the group level implies $\rhd = 0$ at the algebra level, which allows us to write the transformation law (\ref{eq:ab2gau}) as

-we have the \textit{invariant} 2-curvature and the higher Bianchi identity
+we have the \textit{{invariant}} 2-curvature and the higher Bianchi identity

-The fake-flatness $F = t\Sigma = \Sigma$ then encodes the monopole condition (\ref{eq:mono}), and the 2-curvature $K = \ast j_m\neq 0$ can be used to encode the monopole current $j_m$ without assuming a violation of Bianchi identity $dF\neq 0$.
+{The} fake-flatness $F = t\Sigma = \Sigma$ then encodes the monopole condition (\ref{eq:mono}), and the 2-curvature $K = \ast j_m\neq 0$ can be used to encode the monopole current $j_m$ without assuming a violation of Bianchi identity $dF\neq 0$.

-\paragraph{Relation to Green-Schwarz anomaly cancellation.} What we have demonstrated is that, to resolve an anomalous 0-form symmetry, we must introduce a 2-group structure with mixed 0- and 1-form symmetry.
-This is precisely the idea leveraged in \cite{Cordova:2018cvg} in order to implement the {\it Green-Schwarz mechanism} of anomaly cancellation in QFT.
+What we have demonstrated is that, \textit{{to resolve an anomalous 0-form symmetry, we must introduce a 2-group structure with mixed 0- and 1-form symmetry}}.
+This is precisely the idea leveraged in \cite{Cordova:2018cvg} in order to implement the {\it {Green--Schwarz mechanism}} of anomaly cancellation in QFT (and more generally in \cite{Sati:2008eg,Fiorenza:2020iax}).
 We describe this procedure briefly in the following.

-Consider a field theory with background $U(1)\times U(1)'$-symmetry, in which the first copy of $U(1)$ is anomalous in the sense that its associated curvature $F$ has a monopole defect as described above.
-Here, we use a prime to indicate the other non-anomalous copy $U(1)'$, with associated curvature $F'$.
-The anomaly polynomial, which appears under a $U(1)$ transformation of the partition function, takes the form

-To cancel this anomaly, we introduce precisely the structure of the 2-group $\mathfrak{I}_{U(1)}$ as above to resolve the monopole anomaly.